prakharmrsl/easypcceo.github.io/pages/crypto-mining/crypto-mining.md

 Bitcoin, like other cryptocurrencies, is mined with powerful graphics cards.

-**If you're mining with our suggested mining hardware, you can expect to earn nearly $2,000 annually per card!**

 [View Bitcoin mining graphics cards here](/crypto-mining/bitcoin-hardware/){: .big-button}

 ### 2. Ethereum